 Indirect Costs - Policy for the Application of Indirect Costs to Sponsored Awards

 For reasons of sound management and responsible stewardship, Harvard University endeavors to recover from every sponsored award the full cost of the facilities and administrative services which support it.
-The University recovers these indirect costs through the application of rates applied to each sponsored award’s direct costs.
+The University recovers these expenditures through the application of indirect cost rates applied to each sponsored award’s direct costs.

-The University negotiates federal indirect cost rates with the Department of Health and Human Services/Cost Allocation Services (DHHS/CAS), documented in 3 separate rate agreements: Harvard University (referred to as the University Rate Area); Harvard Medical School; and, the Harvard School of Public Health.
+The University negotiates federal indirect cost rates with the Department of Health and Human Services/Cost Allocation Services (DHHS/CAS), documented in 3 separate rate agreements: Harvard University - Cambridge, Allston, and the Wyss (referred to as the University Rate Area); Harvard Medical School (which includes the Harvard School of Dental Medicine); and the Harvard T.H.
+Chan School of Public Health.

 For non-federal awards, it is University policy to attempt to recover the maximum possible indirect costs.